danielrsfreitas/data_architect/data_architecture_foundations/README.md

 ## 1. Data Architecture Foundations

-In that step I had to answer to technical and business open questions.
+In this step I had to answer to technical and business open questions.
 The questions are related to

+- Current architecture
+- New architecture
 - Data governance
 - Data ownership
-- Current Architecture
 - Data access and security concerns
 - Estimated size and growth of data
 - Database objects